samuelmanzanera/eth-contract-browser/README.md

 This project is a React web app which help to browse over the smart contract and directly interact with them through a contract player.

-The application call a webservice using the [eth-contract-search](https://github.com/samuelmanzanera/eth-contract-search) npm package to parse and scrap etherscan.io/contractsVerified page to extract the information
+The application call a webservice using the [eth-contract-search](https://github.com/samuelmanzanera/eth-contract-search) npm package to parse and scrap [Etherscan verified contracts](https://etherscan.io/contractsVerified) page to extract the information

 ## Development